zaloogarcia/ing2famaf/README.md

+##STORM

-University project for testing and study the tool for Model checking storm
+University project for testing and studying the tool for Model checking storm